Fast detection of specific fragments against a set of sequences: Computing occurrences of target-specific factors: the T -specific table

 \paragraph{Note 2.} Instead of computing the {\it T}-specific table $\mathit{Ts}$, in a straightforward way, the algorithm below can be transformed to compute the list of pairs $(i,j)$ of positions on $T$ for which $\Ts[i] =j$ and $j\neq -1$.

 To compute the table we use $\mathcal{R}$, the suffix automaton of $R$, with its transition function $\delta$ and equipped with both the suffix link $s$ (used here as a failure link) and the length function $\ell$ defined on states by: $\ell[p]=\max\{z\in A^*\mid \delta(i,z)=p\}$.
-The funstions $s$ and $\ell$ transform the automaton into a search machine, see \cite[Section 6.6]{CHL07cup}.
+Functions $s$ and $\ell$ transform the automaton into a search machine, see \cite[Section 6.6]{CHL07cup}.

 Figure~\ref{fig6.1} illustrates the principle of Algorithm \Algo{TsTable}.
 Let us assume the factor $u=T[k\dd j-1]$ is a factor of $R$ but $ub$ is not for some letter $b$.
 Then, let $v$ be the longest suffix of $u$ for which $vb$ is a factor of $R$.
 If it exists, then clearly $avb$, with $a$ letter preceding $v$, is $T$-specific.
 Indeed, $av, vb\in\Fact(R)$ and $avb\not\in\Fact(R)$, which means that $avb$ is a minimal forbidden word of $R$ while occurring in $T$.
 Therefore, setting $q=\delta(i,u)$, $\Ts[j-\ell[q]-1]=j$ since $\ell[q]=|v|$ due to a property of the DAWG of $\mathcal{R}$.
 If there is no suffix of $u$ satisfying the condition, the letter $b$ alone is $T$-specific and $\Ts[j]=j$.